namin/reflection-schemes/dev/README.md

 ## Notes

-The implementation chooses what to expose by choosing when it "yields".
+The object implementation chooses what to expose by choosing when it "yields".